ecrasevv/ClientServer/README.md

 # Client-Server
+Not finished.
 A simple Client-Server implementation in C.

-Not finished.

 ## TODO
 - Create a thread for each client connection
-- Allows the client to send multiple messages